Charles Babbage: Later life

 The British Association was consciously modelled on the Deutsche Naturforscher-Versammlung, founded in 1822.
 It rejected romantic science as well as metaphysics, and started to entrench the divisions of science from literature, and professionals from amateurs.
 Belonging as he did to the "Wattite" faction in the BAAS, represented in particular by James Watt the younger, Babbage identified closely with industrialists.
 He wanted to go faster in the same directions, and had little time for the more gentlemanly component of its membership.
 Indeed, he subscribed to a version of conjectural history that placed industrial society as the culmination of human development (and shared this view with Herschel).
 A clash with Roderick Murchison led in 1838 to his withdrawal from further involvement.
 At the end of the same year he sent in his resignation as Lucasian professor, walking away also from the Cambridge struggle with Whewell.
-His interests became more focussed, on computation and metrology, and on international contacts.
+His interests became more focused, on computation and meteorology, and on international contacts.